Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Results

 \subsubsection{OKSM Wind Error Discussion}

 Diurnal error patterns in the OKSM domain reflect strong coupling between PBL evolution and local mesoscale processes (Fig.~\ref{fig:time_of_day_oksm_wind}).
-LSTMs here underpredict error, unlike in the NYSM, likely due to simpler terrain and more uniform PBL structure.
-The humid Southeast division shows the lowest MAE (Fig.~\ref{fig:state_mae_oksm_wind}), as moisture-driven stability and complex terrain likely dampens energy transport \citep{Dewani2023}.
+LSTMs here underpredict error, unlike in the NYSM, which may reflect both greater intrinsic predictability associated with simpler terrain and more uniform PBL structure, as well as improved compatibility between the model inputs and the dominant physical processes.
+The humid Southeast division shows the lowest MAE (Fig.~\ref{fig:state_mae_oksm_wind}), as moisture-driven stability and complex terrain likely dampen energy transport, creating conditions that are both more predictable and more amenable to representation by the LSTM \citep{Dewani2023}.